-- if it is aware that the Payer information is missing or incomplete it must concurrently advise the Payee's PSP of the fact by an agreed form of communication, whether within a payment or messaging system or otherwise. - it retains records of any information received for five years, whether or not the information is complete.
-If requested to do so by the Payee's PSP, the IPSP must provide the Payer information within three working days of receiving the request.
+- if it is aware that the payer or payee information is missing or incomplete it must concurrently advise the payee's PSP of the fact by an agreed form of communication, whether within a payment or messaging system or otherwise. - it retains records of any information received for five years, whether or not the information is complete.
+If requested to do so by the payee's PSP, the IPSP must provide the payer information within three working days of receiving the request.